About

 I am an Astrophysicist and Software Engineer at the Space Telescope Science Institute (STScI).
 Originally from Syracuse, NY, I earned my B.S. in Physics from St. Lawrence University and my Ph.D. in Astrophysics from Keele University in England.
 After four-years as a postdoctoral fellow at STScI within the Interstellar Medium group, I worked as an Instrument and Observatory Scientist for the Stratospheric Observatory for Infrared Astronomy (SOFIA).
+I now work as a Software Engineer at STScI while continuing my research.

-My research centers on the late evolutionary stages of Asymptotic Giant Branch (AGB) stars—sun-like stars nearing the ends of their lives.
+As a researcher, I study the late evolutionary stages of Asymptotic Giant Branch (AGB) stars—sun-like stars nearing the ends of their lives.
 These stars shed vast amounts of gas and dust, returning up to 85% of their mass to the interstellar medium.
 By observing them across radio, infrared, and optical wavelengths, I investigate how they enrich galaxies with the raw materials that ultimately form new stars, planets, and even life itself.

 CV